AutoViML/AutoViz/README.md

 ![var_charts](var_charts.JPG)

-AV.AutoViz is the main plotting function in AV.
+`AV.AutoViz` is the main plotting function in AV.
+Depending on what `chart_format` you choose, AutoViz will automatically call either the `AutoViz_Main` function or `AutoViz_Holo` function.

 **Notes:**